Unveiling the Learning Mind of Language Models: A Cognitive Framework and Empirical Study: Experimental Setup

 \subsection{Implementation Details}

 All experiments were conducted on a high-performance computing server equipped with an AMD EPYC 7V12 64-Core Processor, 512 GB of system memory, and 96 logical CPUs.
 The system also includes eight NVIDIA A100 GPUs, each with 80 GB of memory.
-Our training script is adapted from the example provided by LlamaFactory~\citep{zheng2024llamafactory}.~\footnote{\url{https://github.com/hiyouga/LLaMA-Factory/blob/main/examples/train_full/llama3_full_sft_ds3.yaml}} Full configuration details are provided in Appendix~\ref{appendix:TuningConfig}.
+Our training script is adapted from the example provided by LlamaFactory \citep{zheng2024llamafactory}.~\footnote{\url{https://github.com/hiyouga/LLaMA-Factory/blob/main/examples/train_full/llama3_full_sft_ds3.yaml}} Full configuration details are provided in Appendix~\ref{appendix:TuningConfig}.
 The references to Llama3.1-8B, Qwen2.5-7B, Mistral-7B, Phi-3-mini, Qwen2.5-1.5B, Qwen2.5-14B, Qwen2.5-32B, Qwen2.5-72B, Mistral-8B, Qwen3-8B, and Qwen3-14B in the main text refer to the specific models: Llama-3.1-8B-Instruct, Qwen2.5-7B-Instruct, Mistral-7B-Instruct-v0.3, Phi-3-mini-128k-instruct, Qwen2.5-1.5B-Instruct, Qwen2.5-14B-Instruct, Qwen2.5-32B-Instruct, Qwen2.5-72B-Instruct, Mistral-8B-Instruct-2410, Qwen3-8B, and Qwen3-14B, respectively.
+Each environment in \OURS{} contains 50 unique tasks and is evaluated with 20 independent runs per task under a fixed protocol.
+Average input lengths (tokens) are: WordChains 131, SpellingBee 63.9, SpiteAndMalice 593, Tak 739, TicTacToe 166, Stratego 839, Checkers 289, and TruthAndDeception 122.9.